 A native of Zimbabwe, Tamsin has lived in the Four Corners states of the US since 1977.
 She holds Bachelor's, Master's and PhD degrees in Geology, and has been teaching college courses in geology on the Colorado Plateau since 1993.
 She has served as a naturalist guide on river and land-based trips since 1994 and conducts geology excursions for Plateau Restoration and the Moab River Rendezvous.
 She joined Plateau Restoration as a Board Member in 1996 and is currently the organization's Executive Director.
 Tamsin has held Adjunct Faculty appointments at Utah State University in the Department of Environment and Society and Department of Wildlife Resources.

 Farewell, Dear Friend

-On August 30, 2013 we lost our wonderful friend of 38 years, Leif Johnson.
+On August 30, 2013 we lost our wonderful friend of 38 years and long term board member, Leif Johnson.
 Michael met Leif in the mid- 70’s on the South Rim at Grand Canyon.
 It only took a couple of weeks before they developed a strong friendship built through a love for the great outdoors especially the canyons and rivers of the Colorado Plateau.
 As best friends, Canyon brothers, they went on trip after trip over the years.
 Leif was an inspiration when it came to enjoying yourself and the friendships that you can have in the course of your lifetime.
 His favorite quote was, ”take care of your friends, they are all you have.”
 Leif was not only a important friend but also a dedicated supporter of wild places, wildlife and, as a board member, a strong supporter of the work of Plateau Restoration.
 Leif, we cannot thank you enough for all the great times together and the true love and friendship that you brought to our lives.
 We think of you each day and miss your booming voice, warm hugs, loud music and big smile.
 Meet you down stream.
 LOVE YA, MAN!!!